DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/startup-config.rst

 Startup Configuration
 **********************

-Sometimes, you will need to configure your DCC++ EX with settings which are not saved by the Command Station when restarted, for example the :ref:`ACK min <reference/software/diagnostic-d-ack-command:\<D ACK LIMIT mA\>>` for the Hornby R7150 Decoder (which seemed to need its minimum ACK pulse duration limit set to `2600µS` to be recognised).
+Sometimes, you will need to configure your |EX-CS| with settings which are not saved by the Command Station when restarted, for example the :ref:`ACK min <reference/software/diagnostic-d-ack-command:\<D ACK LIMIT mA\>>` for the Hornby R7150 Decoder (which seemed to need its minimum ACK pulse duration limit set to `2600µS` to be recognised).

 To automatically run commands at start up, a new file can be created called `mySetup.h` to contain these commands.